1tz3l/1tz3l/README.md

 ###

-<p align="left">- 🔭 I’m a junior software engineer in JavaScript (Node.js) at ❁ Dalia Empower.<br>- 📚 I'm currently learning Python, HTML and CSS.<br>- ⚡ In my free time I like to learn new things and play videogames.</p>
+<p align="left">- 🔭 I worked as a software engineering intern at Dalia Empower.<br>- 📚 I'm currently working on improving my Python skills for data engineering, and I recently started working with and learning routing for tool use (Groq) in AI models. <br>- ⚡ I like to expand my knowledge and soft skills by joining webinars, attending bootcamps, or exploring any available information sources.</p>

 ###